Working with a Clinical Student Intern

 Our interns also attend regular consultations with members of our clinical staff.
 Consultations involve receiving feedback from peers about one’s work with individual clients.
 This collaboration allows exposure to many different therapeutic styles & techniques which translates to YOU having a provider who is able to meet your concerns from a variety of professional, clinical lenses!
 No identifying information about a client is shared during consultations.

 Interns are also still students, which means that the latest clinical research is woven into their graduate curricula, beneficially informing their direct work with you during therapy sessions.

 What is the cost of working with an intern?

 Working with a Clinical Student Intern allows for much financial flexibility.
 Insurance companies are not able to reimburse interns for services.
 This means that Three Oaks interns are able to schedule clients on a sliding scale or "reduced rate" basis, allowing you and the Clinical Student Intern to negotiate a cost per session together.

 Three Oaks believes that finances should never be a barrier to getting exceptional counseling services.
 Our Internship Program plays a huge role in Three Oaks being able to welcome clients to the practice who are uninsured or otherwise unable to budget for professional therapeutic support.

 Also, working with an intern is an excellent option for folks who do have insurance but do not want to submit a mental health claim through an insurance company.
 Submitting insurance claims requires the need for a mental health diagnosis which becomes part of the client's permanent medical record.

 How are interns reimbursed?

-Our Leadership Team & Clinical Intern Supervisors take their roles very seriously when it comes to preparing future therapists for success in their mental health careers.
+Our Clinical Intern Supervisors take their roles very seriously when it comes to preparing future therapists for success in their mental health careers.
 100% of therapy session fees collected are used towards the professional development of our interns.
-The price per session covers the costs of the interns' supervision, professional headshots, further training, and memberships to organizations that help further benefit their clinical practice & education.
+The price per session covers the costs of the interns' supervision, professional headshots, consultations, and training that help further benefit their clinical practice & education.
 By working with a Clinical Student Intern, you are directly impacting the next generation of helping professionals in the field of mental health.